-Sidain worked closely with Hoffman, accompanying him during his desert surveys and helping him select the sites to investigate.
-Blessed almost until the end with incredibly keen eye sight, he was always finding interesting things in the desert sands.
+Sidain worked closely with Hoffman, accompanying him during his desert surveys and helping him select the sites to in-

+> with incredibly keen eye sight, he was always finding interesting things in the desert sands.
 And Mike was quick to exploit this gift when it came time for excavations, putting Sidain on sieve duty.
 The 1000s of tiny microdrills from the 1985-89 excavations of the ceremonial center at HK29A owe much to his meticulous attention at the screens, while one of the nicest bits of carved stone from the 2002 work there was only picked out thanks to his eagle eyes.